-The first pro tip we can share is that life insurers are well educated on Fibromyalgia and how it impacts your overall health.
+The first pro tip I can share is that life insurers are well educated on Fibromyalgia and how it impacts your overall health.

 At the same time, life insurers also know that Fibromyalgia is not a huge concern when it comes to higher mortality rates.

-In our experience, the insurance carrier will place more consequence on other areas of your life insurance application.
+In my experience, the insurance carrier will place more consequence on other areas of your life insurance application.

 For example, the insurer will review closely any other chronic health conditions, dangerous hobbies, weight, Driving Under the Influence (DUI) convictions, tobacco usage, etc.